KTH/style/apps/style-web/src/pages/en/styles/spacing.md

 # Spacing

-Spacing system in KTH Style is based on an 8px grid and helps adding hierarchy between UI elements
+Spacing system in KTH Style is based on a 8px grid and helps to add hierarchy between UI elements

 ## Spacing system

-All spacing values are defined as `1/16 rem` or "1/16th of the user font size in their browser".
+In this documentation, we use `1/16 rem` as unit.
 For example, a padding value of `8` means `8/16 rem` or `0.5rem`

 <details>
 <summary>Why?</summary>